Exploring Higgs-Photon Production at the LHC: Collider Simulation

 Now let us see how the fermionic operators could correlate some of the Higgs observables.
 To illustrate this, we have shown the correlation of $R_{h\gamma}$ with $R_{Vh}$ and $R_{VBF}$ in Fig.~\ref{ratio_correlation} (right panel).
 A positive correlation between $R_{Vh}$ and $R_{VBF}$ is observed from this plot.
-One can see that the rate of $h \gamma$ production is largely enhanced compared to $Vh$ production and $VBF$ Higgs production over the allowed range of couplings for $g_{uu h\gamma}$ and $g_{ddh\gamma}$ (see Table 1).
+One can see that the rate of $h \gamma$ production is largely enhanced compared to $Vh$ production and $VBF$ Higgs production over the allowed range of couplings for $g_{uu h\gamma}$ and $g_{ddh\gamma}$ (see Table~\ref{tab:rgb}).
 For instance, a particular region occurs where the rate gets enhanced by 100-200 times the SM rate of $h \gamma$ and yet in allowed band of signal strength $Vh~(1.1^{+0.16}_{-0.15})$ and $VBF~(1.21^{+0.24}_{-0.22})$~\cite{CMS:2021kom}.
 This result clearly shows the efficacy of $h \gamma$ channel over $VBF$ and $Vh$ channels atleast in case of fermionic operators.

-At this end, we would like to comment that the $h \gamma$ production via non-standard interactions followed by $h \to b \bar{b}$ decay via the SM would produce $b \bar{b} \gamma$ final state, with $b \bar{b}$ mass peaked around higgs mass $m_h$.
+At this end, we would like to comment that the $h \gamma$ production via non-standard interactions followed by $h \to b \bar{b}$ decay via the SM would produce $b \bar{b} \gamma$ final state, with $b \bar{b}$ mass peaked around Higgs mass $m_h$.
 This final state also arises when Higgs is being produced resonantly via SM interactions and decaying to $b \bar{b} \gamma$ via the same non-standard interaction.
 These two processes could easily be separated by looking at the invariant mass of $b \bar{b} \gamma$ system.
-The ratio of the above two rates defined below will depend on Wilson coefficients $C_{dB}$ and $C_{dW}$ and can be used as a discriminator of new physics from the SM.
+The ratio of the above two rates defined below can be expressed as a function of Wilson coefficients $C_{dB}$ and $C_{dW}$ and can be used as a discriminator of new physics from the SM.

-This ratio crucially depends on the $p_T$ of the photon.
+This ratio also crucially depends on the $p_T$ of the photon.
 In Fig.~\ref{ratio_observable}, we have plotted the variation of the ratio $r_b$ with $\frac{C_{dW}}{\Lambda^2}$ for three different choices of minimum value of photon $p_T$.
 The values of $r_b$ for vanishing $\frac{C_{dW}}{\Lambda^2}$ correspond to its SM values.